architect/arc.codes/src/views/docs/en/guides/tutorials/modeling-and-persisting-data.md

 ## Protecting Routes

-To ensure no bad actors start posting notes, we can lock down the other routes using Arc's [middleware](/en/guides/tutorials/cloud-function-middleware).
+To ensure no bad actors start posting notes, we can lock down the other routes using Arc's middleware, [@architect/functions](https://github.com/architect/functions).

 ```bash
 touch src/shared/require-login.js